DoMD-toolkit/Docs/dsl.md

-# Reaction DSL v1: Design Philosophy and Reaction Semantics
+# DoMD Reaction DSL v1: Design Philosophy and Reaction Semantics

 ## 1. Scope of the DSL

-The Reaction DSL is a minimalist coarse-grained graph reaction language.
+The DoMD Reaction DSL is a minimalist coarse-grained graph reaction language.
 It is designed to address strictly four programmatic questions:

 1. What coarse-grained nodes and filler arms are present in the initial system?
 2. Which node types are permitted to co-participate in a given reaction rule?